AJenbo/DiabloGrooboAnalysis/readme.md

 The rules also note the following background on the purpose of segments:
 > Games that allow you to save your progress and continue later can be done using segments.
 You can retry segments as much as you want, in order to optimize them.

-The background context in the rules implies Groobo should have used a single run broken into segments rather than splicing footage from many different runs consisting of entirely different dungeon layouts.
+The background context in the rules implies Groobo should have used a single run broken into segments rather than splicing video from many different runs consisting of entirely different dungeon layouts.
 His segments are not retries from the same run, but are instead taken from separate game sessions.
 This was confirmed by Groobo, who stated on the record to a member of the team that "The run used separate save files for each floor/segment" which aligns with the analysis in [[#Invalid Dungeon Level Sequence]].

 The following passage suggests that Groobo should not have used segments to reduce the amount of time he would need to create a single cohesive run by splicing multiple different runs together:
 > Keep in mind that the purpose of segmentation is not to make life easier for you or to reduce the amount of time it takes you to produce a run.